Codepoints/unidump/README.md

       unidump -e '{repr}'$'\n' -n 1 some-file.txt

-  This results in  a stream of codepoints in hex notation,  each on a new line, without byte counter  or rendering of actual data.
+  This results in a stream of code points in hex notation,  each on a new line, without byte counter  or rendering of actual data.
 You can use this to count the total amount of characters  (as opposed to raw bytes)  in a file,  if you pipe it through `wc -l`.